 By contrast, most dehydrated foods will never rehydrate back into their normal state.

 Dehydration causes foods to shrink and become very dense.
 The density means that the dry foods won’t absorb water well.
-It can take hours of boiling to rehydrate fibrous foods like raw vegetables (which is why you should cook most veggies before dehydrating).
+It can take hours of boiling to rehydrate fibrous foods like raw vegetables (which is why you should cook most veggies before dehydrating them).

 Dehydrated foods are much cheaper than freeze-dried.
 Store-bought dehydrated strawberries can easily be found for $0.60 per ounce.
 Freeze-dried strawberries in similar packaging cost at least $3 per ounce – which is 5x more.

-But, if you want to take the DIY approach to food storage and don’t necessarily need a 25-year shelf life, dehydrating is more convenient than freeze-drying.
-Dehydrators are easier to use, take up less space, are faster and quieter.
+But dehydrating is more convenient than freeze-drying if you want to take the DIY approach to food storage and don’t necessarily need a 25-year shelf life.
+Dehydrators are easier to use, take up less space, and are faster and quieter.
 Here is how it breaks down.

 The bottom line?

 If you are stockpiling food long-term, it’s likely worth the cost of buying a freeze dryer or buying from emergency food brands.
-If you just want a way to preserve fruits and veggies longer, then dehydrating is the way to go.
+Dehydrating is the way to go if you want to preserve fruits and veggies longer.